Sharpryan20/ci-project-2/README.md

 ## Layout/Structure:

-* The quiz itself and all the pop up boxes were generated through JavaScript.
+* The quiz itself and all the pop-up boxes were generated through JavaScript.

-* The sites layout is very simplistic to the viewers eyes when they first enter the site.
-The singular image adds depth and immediately draws the users attention to the start up menu.
+* The site's layout is very simplistic to the viewer's eyes when they first enter the site.
+The singular image adds depth and immediately draws the user's attention to the start-up menu.

-* The users are initally greeted with the title 'Face the Music' and two buttons; 'Start' and 'Rules'.
+* The users are initially greeted with the title 'Face the Music' and two buttons; 'Start' and 'Rules'.

 * If the user clicks on the rules button it will load up and box and it will explain to the user how to play the game.

 * When the user clicks the start button the user will be presented with a question that is randomly generated from 15 questions and will be required to pick an answer out of 4 choices.

-* When the user cycles through all the questions they will recieve another pop up box, just like the rules box but this time it will bring up their results and place them in a category.
+* When the user cycles through all the questions they will receive another pop-up box, just like the rules box but this time it will bring up their results and place them in a category.

-* In future I would like to create more categories and different types of quizzes to keep the user entertained and coming back.
+* In the future I would like to create more categories and different types of quizzes to keep the user entertained and coming back.

 # Features